 Dreaming big is a creative endeavor.
 One part about thinking about making your dreams come true that nobody bothers to say is what the creative process will actually be like.

-You begin with this calling you can’t ignore–an exciting vision–that hopefully you launch to begin your dreamer’s journey.
-But no one really knows exactly how long the journey will take or how difficult it can be.
-There’s no guide to dreaming that has all of your answers.
+You start out with this calling or vision of something you can’t ignore–an exciting idea–that hopefully, you eventually use to begin your dreamer’s journey.
+But no one really knows exactly how long the journey toward completion or success will take or how difficult it is.
+There’s no guide to making your dreams come true that has all of your answers.

 We hold this vision of who we want to become, like me wanting to be an International public speaker, but there is no magical 8 ball telling me exactly how long this dream will take to achieve or what will and won’t work for me as I navigate the public speaking world.

-Many dreamers, like me have to work at other jobs to finance their passions, spending years working for someone else while they toil at their dream on the side when they can work it into their schedule.
+Many dreamers, like me, have to work at other jobs to finance their passions, spending years working for someone else while toiling at our big dreams on the side when we can fit them into our busy schedules.

-I think that the worst thing you can possibly do is quit during these years of toiling to make your dream come true.
+I think that the worst thing you can possibly do is quit during these years of toiling and side hustles.